Mississippi 4-H Junior Master Gardener Program - Guidelines for Extension Agents

 - Students who participated in this program developed responsibility in caring for living things.

-- Youth in this program increased compassion for people.
+- Students in this program increased compassion for people.

-The Mississippi 4-H JMGsm Program provides a tremendous opportunity for the state’s youth to do the following:
+The Mississippi 4-H JMG Program provides a tremendous opportunity for the state’s youth to do the following:

 - Enrich and expand their minds through agriculture-based learning activities.